My Account

 garamond

-Its elegant, classic appearance makes it a favorite for printed resumes, as it conveys professionalism and readability without appearing too modern or flashy.
+Garamond is a family of fonts with a long history, dating back to 15th- and 16th-century designs.
+Many describe Garamond as timeless.
+Its elegant, classic appearance makes it a favorite for printed resumes, conveying professionalism and readability without appearing too modern or flashy.
 The font's sharp serifs and moderate stroke contrast help enhance legibility, even at smaller sizes, which is ideal for fitting more text on a page.

 • Pros: Among designers and ad managers, Garamond is a favorite.
 It meets all the requirements of a good resume font: easy to read, attractive, classy, and not something everyone and their mother uses.